Manchester terror attack: 22 dead at Ariana Grande concert blast

 - Heavy armed police presence in Manchester.

-- British party leaders suspend election campaigning.
+- British party leaders suspend general election campaigning.

 - Emergency phone line set up: +44 (0)161 856 9400.

-The explosion rocked the Manchester Arena at around 10:30 p.m.
-(5:30 pm ET) as Grande fans, many of them young teenagers and children, left the venue.

-Confusion ensued as people fled in a panic for safety, and the sound of wailing sirens soon cut through the smoky air outside.
+The explosion rocked the arena at around 10:30 p.m.
+(5:30 pm ET), and the sound of wailing sirens cut through the smoky aftermath of the blast soon after.

-Witnesses described chaotic scenes of children crying and parents desperately trying to find their children as cell phone signals faltered in the deluge of calls.
+Crying children and parents desperately tried to find each other as cell phone signals faltered in the deluge of calls, witnesses said.

+Manchester resident Charlotte Campbell told CNN as she was still waiting for news on her 15-year-old daughter, Olivia.
 "We've tried everything we can.
-They're telling us to wait by the phones," Manchester resident Charlotte Campbell told CNN as she waited for news on her daughter, Olivia.
+They're telling us to wait by the phones," she said.

-The 15-year-old had gone to the concert with a friend and neither have been in contact, she said.
+Olivia had gone to the concert with a friend and neither have been in contact.

 "Her dad is out looking ...
 It's the most horrible feeling ever, to know your daughter is there and you don't know whether she's dead or alive.